No Result

 May 8, 2020

-in adidas, Sneaker Spotlight, Terminology and Technology
+in adidas, Sneaker Spotlight, Sneaker Terminology and Technology

 Elusive.
 Electrifying.
 Limitless bounce.
 Derrick Rose redefined athleticism at the point guard position within the first three years of his career.
 The league previously featured hyper-athletic points like Barron Davis, Steve Francis and Penny Hardaway but Derrick’s speed and lateral movement coupled with his bounce made him unique.
 Adidas saw his potential as a signature athlete and signed Rose during his rookie season.
 Aging stars like McGrady, Garnett and Billups headlined Adidas’s stable of talent while Rose came up the ranks.
 No one projected Rose would be a league MVP by the 2011-2012 season.
 He led the Bulls to a #1 seed in the Eastern Conference over LeBron’s Cavs but above all… he was captivating.
 Today we’ll rewind to Derrick’s MVP season and remember the AdiZERO Rose 2.